Describes the system requirements and configuration requirements for running remote commands in PowerShell.

 On server versions of Windows with private and domain networks, the

-access.
-It also creates a firewall rule for public networks that allows remote
+remote access.
+It also creates a firewall rule for public networks that allows

-access only from computers in the same local subnet.
+remote access only from computers in the same local subnet.
 This local subnet

 firewall rule is enabled by default on server versions of Windows on public